 Azuri’s CEO Simon Bransfield-Garth’s TEDx talk illustrates the impact of the combination of solar technology, mobile phones and community-orientated distribution with real-life stories from rural sub Saharan Africa.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.

-Read the full blog piece on how Azuri is unlocking the blue ocean in the sub Saharan desert.
+Read the full blog piece on how Azuri is helping women transform their lives.